CHWAKIZZ/Triangle-Tracker/README.md

 ## Setup/Installation Requirements
 * Open your browser browser.
 * Load gitHub on your browser.
-* Search for fuaad001/triangle-tracker repository.
+* Search for CHWAKIZZ/triangle-tracker repository.
 * Fork the data onto your own personal repository.
-* To access the live website, click on this url: https://fuaad001.github.io/triangle-tracker
+* To access the live website, click on this url:https://chwakizz.github.io/triangle-tracker/
 ## Known Bugs
 No Bugs
 ## Technologies Used